Quinnipiac University

 • Resume (one page)

-• Statement of purpose explaining why they are pursuing the scholarship (one page)
+• Statement explaining why they are interested in following the money (one page)

-• A detailed proposal of the business journalism narrative or academic research project in business journalism (see below for specific instructions)
+• A one-page proposal for a business journalism narrative or academic research project in financial communications (see below for specific instructions)

 Evaluation